 A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

-Both the parent breeds are friendly and intelligent, so it’s safe to say that the Pitbull Lab mix will inherit positive traits from both its parents.
+Both parent breeds are friendly, intelligent, and known for their loyalty, so it’s safe to say that the Pitbull Lab mix will inherit positive traits from both its parents.

 The dogs are intelligent, obedient, and courageous.